 Winner: Scott’s Favourite Blogs of 2013 #2

-This is what it is to liberate yourself—you have to understand that other people’s opinions are just narratives they think that lead to chemical responses in their brain.
-Quite literally none of that happens in any world you live in.
+This is what it is to liberate ourselves —we have to understand that other people’s opinions are just narratives they think that lead to chemical responses in their brain.
+Quite literally none of that happens in any world we live in.
 It’s an internal experience they have.

-If we’re not choosing to think that they either are or may be right, then their words mean nothing.
-They have no echo in your consciousness.
-And since there is no such way for their judgment to be “right” anyway, you’re free the moment you switch your insecure thought stream away from that internal conversation and on to something more productive.
+If we’re not choosing to think that they either are —or may be— right, then their words can mean nothing to us.
+They have no echo in our consciousness.
+And since there is no such way for their judgment to be ‘right’ anyway (it’s merely their opinion), we’re free the moment we switch our insecure thought stream away from that internal conversation and on to something more productive.

-If you’re busy trying to be liked you’ll be performing for everyone you meet.
-You’ll stress yourself trying to sound knowledgeable about sports when you could care less.
-You’ll put on a dating profile that you love camping when you hate it.
-You’ll dress in uncomfortable clothing just to create envy in other people.
+If we’re busy trying to be liked we end up performing for everyone we meet.
+We’ll stress ourselves trying to sound knowledgeable about sports when we could truly care less.
+We’ll put on a dating profile that we love camping when we hate it but think it might be popular.
+We’ll dress in uncomfortable clothing just to create envy in other people.

 Apparently Isaac Newton hated people, didn’t bathe, and he worked in the nude.
 But he loved to discover.
 That was where his joy was —not in pleasing others.
 Their ideas about him didn’t bother him because he wasn’t thinking about those ideas —he was thinking about his life’s work.

-Others can have that view and he can continue to exist.
+Others can have that view yet he can continue to exist.
 He can even thrive.
 After all, Tibet is now much bigger than its borders.
 It’s a worldwide nation of sorts.
 Not bad for a guy who was kicked out of his own home and who has lived his entire life under attack.

 Here’s a link to a great radio/podcast documentary that shows you how you’ve been taught to see yourself critically: Under the Influence: Shame

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.